CourtneyDegen/datavisualization-fall2021/assignment 4.md

 3. Drag the "ISSUING_AGENCY_NAME" into the "Rows" and "Values" boxes
 4. Highlight all the rows containing numbers in the "Count of ISSUING_AGENCY_NAME" column
 5. Go to the "Data" tab and press "Sort"
-6. Find the agency with the greatest number
+6. Find the agency with the greatest count

 Question 2: